 Today’s HIV meds are a whole lot easier to manage – many people need only take one pill a day.
 However, the same applies today as has always – the meds are not going to do you any good staying in the bottle.
-The benefits of getting to undetectable (or close to) are so important to your ongoing health and we are so fortunate to have access to meds here in Australia that many of our fellow PLHIV living around the world are denied.
+The benefits of getting to undetectable (or close to) are so important to your ongoing health and we are so fortunate to have access to HIV medications here in Australia that many of our fellow people living with HIV around the world are denied.

 Good luck with you journey – you are not alone.

 PS that dosette box is still in my fridge!

 Published for Talkabout Online #184 – October 2015